-Accordingly, the effect of variability of time/space fractional derivative orders, transferred power, and also the phase-lagging times on the temperature distribution are investigated and the best choices providing the desirable temperature at a particular time and space are found.
-In more details, the tissue temperature increases as the space-fractional order derivative grows and decreases when the value of the time-fractional order derivative reduces.
-Further, the effect of the $\tau_q$ is reported to be more noticeable than the $\tau_t$.
-It should be noted that the comment~\cite{Pantokratoras2020} questioning the non-dimensionality of the parameters P$_f$ and P$_m$ also applies for the articles~\cite{DKumar2017,KNRai2020}.
+Accordingly, the effect of variability of time/space fractional derivative order, the transferred power, and the phase-lagging times on the temperature distribution are investigated.
+The best choices, providing the desired temperature at a particular time and space, are found.
+In more detail, the tissue temperature increases as the space-fractional order derivative grows, and decreases when the value of the time-fractional order derivative reduces.
+Further, the effect of the $\tau_q$ is reported to be more noticeable than the $\tau_T$.
+It should be noted that the comment \cite{Pantokratoras2020} questioning the non-dimensionality of the parameters P$_f$ and P$_m$ also apply for the papers \cite{DKumar2017,KNRai2020}.

-At this time, it is noteworthy to mention a new hybrid algorithm based on integrating the local radial basis function collocation method (LRBFCM) and the general boundary element method (GBEM) for dealing with time fractional DPLBHT problems in functionally graded tissues proposed in 2019~\cite{MAFahmy2019}.
-The new operative theory claims that the general solution, T, of the time fractional DPLBHT equation is the sum of the T$_f$, the solution of the fractional-order governing equation without dual phase lags, and T$_d$, the solution of the DPL governing equation without fractional derivative, say T=T$_f$+T$_d$.
-Caputo time fractional derivative is used to replace the fractional PBHT equation by series of integer-order PDEs.
+At this time, it is noteworthy to mention a new hybrid algorithm based on integrating the local radial basis function collocation method (LRBFCM) and the general boundary element method for dealing with time-fractional DPLBHT problems in functionally graded tissues proposed in 2019 \cite{MAFahmy2019}.
+The new theory claims that the general solution (T) of the time-fractional DPLBHT equation is the sum of the T$_f$, the solution of the fractional-order governing equation without phase lags, and T$_d$, the solution of the DPL governing equation without fractional derivative, say T=T$_f$+T$_d$.
+Caputo's time-fractional derivative is used to replace the fractional PBHT equation with a series of integer-order PDEs.
 Correspondingly, the LRBFCM is implied to deal with the obtained PDEs at discrete time steps.
 On the other hand, the DPL equation without considering the fractional-order derivative is resolved via GBEM.
-It is worth noting that the envisaged theory can be utilized to treat the time fractional-order BHT problems with single or triple phase lag (TPL), as well.
+It is worth noting that the envisaged theory can be utilized to treat the time fractional-order BHT problems with single or triple-phase-lag as well.